-Steve, a physician, has been an oncologist for the Dartmouth–Hitchcock system for the last 27 years.
-He works primarily in Keene and Peterborough.
-He enjoys sailing, skiing, and running, and is on the DeMar Marathon organizing committee.
-He also sings in the Peterborough Chamber Choir and the Keene Chorale.
+Steve is a retired physician.
+He is an oncologist and was director of the cancer center at Cheshire Medical Center.
+He enjoys skiing (organizes an adult racing program), sailing, and running (on the DeMar Marathon organizing committee).
+He also sings with the Keene Chamber Singers and the Brattleboro Concert Choir.
 Steve is a graduate of Dartmouth College and Columbia College of Physicians and Surgeons.
 He and his wife moved to Keene from Andover, Massachusetts, in 1989.
-They have three grown children who live out of the area.
+They have three grown children who live out of the area, and now one granddaughter.

 Drew is a tax principal with John G. Burk and Company, CPAs, P.C.
 He also renders forensic accounting services for a wide variety of clients, and has assisted state and federal authorities in the prosecution of complex financial crimes.
 Previously, Drew was a revenue agent with the Internal Revenue Service.
 Drew currently serves as a trustee for the Mayhew Program for Boys, the Mount Washington Observatory, the Monadnock Community Foundation, and Historic Harrisville.
 Drew has bachelor’s and master’s degrees from Bentley College.
 Drew resides with his wife in Harrisville; they have two grown children.

 Hillary has worked in antibody development for international pharmaceutical and technology companies in Germany, France, and the United States.
 She earned her Ph.D. in chemistry from the University of Utah prior to joining a research team at Roche Diagnostics.
 She also serves on the board of the Harrisville Children’s Center.
 A Salt Lake native, Hillary grew up camping, hiking, and snowboarding in the Uintah Basin, Wasatch front, and Utah’s southern canyons.
 She now lives in Dublin with her husband and young daughters.